cshulman/playbooks/README.md

 <br> **`--skip-tags "aws"`** <br>

-## GA Versions:
+## OCP 4 GA Release:
-- Currently there are 2 versions that are GA'd & 4.2 is the latest release.

-	- To run the playbook as is and install the client & installer for 4.2:<br>
+### Latest OCP 4 Versions: <br>

+##### Latest GA Version:
+To install the latest GA version of OCP 4.x, run the `ocp4-latest.yaml` playbook.
+The version OCP client and installer version it will install will vary based on what has been released and can be [found here](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/latest/). <br>

+- To install the latest OCP version with the AWS CLI: <br>
          **`sudo ansible-playbook playbooks/ocp4-latest.yaml`**

-	- To specify an install of the latest of a specific version (currently only supported for 4.1):<br>
+- To install the latest OCP version **without** the AWS CLI: <br>
+         **`sudo ansible-playbook playbooks/ocp4-latest.yaml --skip-tags "aws"`**

+##### Latest of *Specific* GA Version:
+You can also choose to install the latest GA version from a *specific OCP 4.x release*.
+To do so utilize the `version-latest.yaml` playbook, and specify the OCP 4.x version you are interested in.
+(This playbook currently defaults to 4.3, the latest GA release of OCP 4)

+- To install the latest OCP 4.2 (other GA versions can be specified): <br>
-	 	**`sudo ansible-playbook playbooks/ocp4-latest.yaml -e ocp_version=4.1`**
+	**`sudo ansible-playbook playbooks/version-latest.yaml -e ocp_version=4.2`**

+### Specific OCP 4 Version: <br>
+You can also choose to install a very *specific OCP 4 version* by utilizing the playbooks in the **`playbooks/version-specific/`** directory.

 - To specify an install of a specific version (ex.
-4.2.1):<br>
+4.3.13): <br>
-		**`sudo ansible-playbook playbooks/version-specific/version-specific-setup.yaml -e ocp_version=4.2.1`**
+	**`sudo ansible-playbook playbooks/version-specific/version-specific-setup.yaml -e ocp_version=4.3.13`**

-	- Lastly, if you prefer to to hard code the version in the playbook, you can choose to update the src for the client & installer and run:<br>
-		**`sudo ansible-playbook playbooks/version-specific/hard-coded-version-setup.yaml`**

-## Dev Preview Version:<br>
-- The current Dev Preview version is 4.3.

-	- To install the latest Dev Preview release (currently a 4.3 nightly):<br>
-		**`sudo ansible-playbook playbooks/DPlatest.yaml`**

-	- To install a specific nightly build, update the src for the client & installer and run:<br>
-                **`sudo ansible-playbook playbooks/version-specific/hard-coded-version-setup.yaml`**
+*Note: Since an OCP 4 version is specified, it will be critical for that version to exist to avoid failure on install.
+These methods are useful when a particular OCP 4 version is targetted for installtion.*